Wei1234c/TCPi/README.md

 - Coverage of SigmaDSP's memory space:
     - Can access data of program RAM, parameter RAM, and also **EEPROM**, just assign the address to read/write.
 - Can also read data from SigmaDSP
-    - Not only writing data to, but can also **read data from** SigmaDSP via TCP/IP channel.
+    - Not only writing data to, but can also **read data from** SigmaDSP via TCP/IP channel (with Python program).
 - A client can be:
     - A PC running SigmaStudio
     - A PC running Python program